+This fact sheet is for rooming accommodation residents.
 Rooming Accommodation generally covers residents who rent a room, but share facilities like a kitchen or bathroom.
-See the "Do you rent a room?" fact sheet for more information.
 The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) is the law that covers residential tenants and lessors as well as rooming residents and providers in Queensland.